-- 1. Check setpoints P20 (full scale voltage) and P21 (full scale current).
+- Check setpoints P20 (full scale voltage) and P21 (full scale current).
 In order for the GSC to operate correctly, the current transformers (CT) must have 5 amp secondaries.
 See Testing And Adjusting, "Engine/Generator Setpoint Viewing OP2" and Testing And Adjusting, "Engine/Generator Programming OP5".
 Typical factory setpoints are as follows: 700 V for P20 and 600 A for P21.
 The setpoints should be correct for the generator set application. - 2.
-Refer to table 19 and illustration 87 in order to help determine the proper setpoints and any necessary external potential transformers. - 3.
+Refer table 19 and illustration 69 in order to help determine the proper setpoints and any necessary external potential transformers. - 3.
 If only the voltage is inaccurate, check the jumper for the AC voltage range for correct installation.
 The jumper should be installed for systems with a full scale AC voltage input of 700 volts (P20 = 700).
 The jumper should NOT be installed for systems with 150 volt full scale AC inputs.
-Also, the jumper should NOT be installed for any unit with external potential transformers.
+Also, the jumper should be NOT installed for any unit with external potential transformers.
 For information regarding the installation of the jumper, see Testing And Adjusting, "AC Voltage Range Adjust". - 4.
 Check Systems Operation, "Voltmeter/Ammeter Programming OP8".
 OP8 is the option for programming the calibration value of the voltmeter and the ammeter.
-The calibration values, written on the ATB bar code sticker, must be programmed into the GSC to ensure accurate voltage and current values.
+The calibration values, written on the ATB bar code sticker, must be programmed into the GSC to ensure accurate voltage and current values. - 5.
+Check the AC offset adjustment.
+See Systems Operation, "AC Offset Adjustment OP10".
+If necessary, set the voltage offsets to 0%.